Cyber AssessValydex™by iFeelTech

 Quarter 1 2026: Protection Enhancement

-January-March priorities
+January-March priorities:

-Deploy next-generation antivirus or endpoint detection and response
+1. Endpoint protection upgrade: Deploy next-generation antivirus or endpoint detection and response

 • CrowdStrike Falcon Go ($59.99/device/year)